You can talk about your emotions with practice, even if it feels uncomfortable at first.

-Emotions are an essential part of who you are, but they can be messy, complicated, and downright confusing sometimes.
-Knowing how to name them and talk about them — with both yourself and others — is a key part of developing emotional health.
+Emotions are an essential part of who you are, but they can be messy, complicated, and downright confusing at times.
+Knowing how to name your emotions and talk about them — with both yourself and others — is a key part of developing emotional health.

 This online interactive tool breaks down emotions into five main categories: